allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Strongly intolerant to negative charge and proline
 * M2 - Moderately selection against everything, strong selection against cysteine
 * M3 - Strong selection against proline, weak selection against negative charge

+### M1

+Examples:

+* HSP90 - 84 is in a binding pocket for ATP, 116 fills a hydrophobic cleft, 16 looks to interact with a phenylalanine ring, 589 is near to a tryptophan residue (interestingly the 589 position is classified M1 from the profile in Hietpas et al. 2011 and M3 when from Jiang et al. 2013).

 ## N - Asparagine